 OWN SCHOOLS FOR ORPHANS

-We are currently managing Shine Preparatory School that started in 2018 – this is our flagship school project!.
-The school selection criteria includes;- orphans, children living with HIV, and vulnerable children living in abject poverty.
+We are currently owning and managing Shine Preparatory School that started in 2018 – this is our flagship school project!.
+The school selection criteria includes;- orphans, children affected or infected by chronic illnesses such as HIV/AIDS & Cancers, and vulnerable children living in abject poverty.
 Our hope is to make it a high quality nursery and primary school that will accommodate many of the sponsored orphans and vulnerable children (OVCs) and attract many children from the neighboring communities.

 - Gives children first class education in a safe, stimulating environment (We make the children’s education fun and effective).

-- Offers ‘No Pay’ (free) education to double orphans (children with all parents dead), while single orphans (children with one parent) and children living with or affected by HIV only pay for meals at school.
+- Offers ‘No Pay’ (free) education to double orphans (children with all parents dead), while single orphans (children with one parent) and children living with or affected by HIV only pay ‘Half Fees‘ (subsidized fees).

-- Offers ‘Low Cost’ quality education to children from the community (children who are not in our sponsorship program pay school fees).
+- Offers ‘Low Cost’ quality education to all children from the community (children who are not in our sponsorship program pay just little school fees).

 - Provides Student Support through after school/ weekend academic tutoring for the children and a study centre for functional adult literacy (FAL) to women.